 Other forms of advanced electronic technology provide new opportunities for transitioning the unbanked population into a banking relationship including discount and grocery stores with a traditional bank location that offers services like check cashing, money orders, and remittance services; multi-functional ATM machines that allow transactions without bank visits; stored value cards for deposits such as salary or tax refunds; and lifeline savings accounts.
 Researchers from the Federal Reserve System indicated that use of mobile phones may prove to be another alternative to reduce the number of unbanked consumers because nearly two-thirds of unbanked consumers have a mobile phone.

 In addition to the strategies described above, financial capability workshops provided by Cooperative Extension and by community-based organizations in English and other languages help to decrease the number of unbanked people.
-Contact our Financial Capability Team or our Latino Financial Literacy Team today to discuss hosting a workshop in your community.
+Contact our Financial Capability Team or our Latino Financial Literacy Program today to discuss hosting a workshop in your community.

 Bair, S. C. (2002).
 Improving access to the U.S. banking system among recent Latin American immigrants.
 Amherst, MA: Center for Public Policy and Administration, University of Massachusetts — Amherst.